 Bravo 22 Company: Recovery and wellbeing through the arts

-Bravo 22 Company is The Royal British Legion's recovery through the arts programme, successfully organising regional projects for the Armed Forces community.
+Bravo 22 Company is a recovery through the arts programme made possible by The Royal British Legion and The Drive Project, successfully organising regional projects for the Armed Forces community.

 “Bravo 22 Company is an awesome project.
 Come and get involved.”Ray Winstone, Actor

 Bravo 22 Company was created by Alice Driver, using theatre as a vehicle for recovery.
 It was produced with the Theatre Royal Haymarket Masterclass Trust, The Royal British Legion and Ministry of Defence in 2011.
 It brought together 30 wounded, injured and sick (WIS) Service personnel to write, produce and perform their own play.
 'The Two Worlds of Charlie F' was written by Owen Sheers and directed by Stephen Rayne on a West End stage.

 The programme aims to give Service people and veterans new skills and experiences.
 It also hopes to improve confidence, self-awareness and motivation.
 All these support an individual's recovery and the transition into civilian life.

 All their projects are open to WIS, veterans and family members.
 You don't need to have any experience, just enthusiasm to learn new skills or develop existing ones.

 Nationwide theatre and art projects with excellent results

 The Bravo 22 Company delivers projects across the country using theatre.
 It works with regional theatres and has extended its programming to include art.
 So far, Bravo 22 Company has worked with over 350 WIS, veterans and their families.
 Their work has been seen by over 40,000 live audience members.